-We’ll be discussing our thoughts and opinions on the book and it will also be a great starting point for group discussions to share our own experiences and war stories.
-Whether you’re experienced or new to user research, you are very welcome to join us.
+As well as discussing our thoughts and opinions on the book, it will also be a great starting point for group discussions on our experiences and questions about its methods and themes.
+Whether you’re experienced or new to UX design, you are very welcome to join us.

 Find Out More About the Book

-You can listen to Gerry Gaffney interview Steve about the book in a great interview on the User Experience Podcast:
+You can listen to Gerry Gaffney interview Jessica about the book in a great interview on the User Experience Podcast:

 Do I Need to Read the Book?

-Yes (well, at least some of it!).
-Our discussions will be about the book and the topics and ideas that it includes.
-You’ll get so much more out of book club by having read some or all of the book and be ready to discuss its topics and ideas.
+Yes, our discussions will be about the book and the topics and ideas that it includes.
+So we ask that you come to book club having read some or all of the book and be ready to discuss its topics and ideas.

 What Happens at Book Club